brettsmason/luxe/readme.md

 ### Installing PHP dependencies

-ABC has the following dependencies, which must be installed for the theme to work:
+XYZ has the following dependencies, which must be installed for the theme to work:

 * [Hybrid Core](https://github.com/justintadlock/hybrid-core).